linode/docs/docs/guides/databases/mysql/vitess-mysql-for-kubernetes/index.md

     ```

 1. At this stage, you have successfully tested the connectivity and basic functionality of your Vitess cluster.
 You can proceed with more advanced workflows, such as [MoveTables](https://vitess.io/docs/17.0/user-guides/migration/move-tables/) to optimize data placement within your Vitess cluster.
+After installation, you can forward the ports to your local machine and work with it as though it is an ordinary MySQL database.

-If necessary, you can also tear down the cluster using the following command:
+1. If necessary, you can also tear down the cluster using the following command:

     ```command
     kubectl delete -f 101_initial_cluster.yaml
     ```

     For complete removal of the underlying Akamai Cloud Kubernetes Engine infrastructure, you can utilize the **Delete Cluster** option within the LKE control panel.

-## Conclusion

-You can install Vitess on LKE without a lot of fuss.
-After installation, you can forward the ports to your local machine and work with it as though it is an ordinary MySQL database.